udexon/Phoshell/README.md

 We illustrate how stack machine shell resolves these issues by using Jitsi-Meet as example.

+Phoshell is derived from the Forth programming language, as we took critical features from Forth and simplify them, to create a highly portable stack machine shell that can be implemented in around 50 lines of JavaScript code or equivalent, that essentially does the following:
+- pushes non-function words (tokens) on to the stack;
+- executes function words and pushes the results on to the stack.

+Phoshell was initially implemented in PHP as an experiment to see how easy it is to implement a simplified stack machine.
+Eventually, we realized that this simplified stack machine can in fact be implemented in ___any known programming language___ _with the equivalent of around 50 lines of JavaScript or PHP code_, thus making the Forth like script (hence _"Phos"_) a likely candidate to be a ___universal scripting language___.

 Simplifying React Redux Augmented Reality Programming (Jitsi Meet) using Forth derived Stack Machine Shell Functionalities of code become more complex.
 Can code be made simpler at the same time?